microsoft/language-server-protocol/specification.md

 	 */
 	change?: number;
 	/**
-	 * Will save notifications are sent to the server.
+	 * If present will save notifications are sent to the server.
+If omitted the notification should not be
+	 * sent.
 	 */
 	willSave?: boolean;
 	/**
-	 * Will save wait until requests are sent to the server.
+	 * If present will save wait until requests are sent to the server.
+If omitted the request should not be
+	 * sent.
 	 */
 	willSaveWaitUntil?: boolean;
 	/**
-	 * Save notifications are sent to the server.
+	 * If present save notifications are sent to the server.
+If omitted the notification should not be
+	 * sent.
 	 */
 	save?: SaveOptions;
 }